-• Private league tag for users in similar groups.
+• Leagues: Private league tag for users in similar groups.
 If you'd like to be added to a league or request one to be created, email me.

 Read on to learn more, but pay the most attention to the Scoring section.